Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers: Experiments

+\paragraph{Raising the Similarity Threshold.} We have shown how the \emph{inter}-image approach can improve the efficiency of online inference.
+To better understand its limitations, we ablate the similarity threshold of $\gT_{inter}^{100}$ by setting it to values of $\{0.2, 0.3, 0.4, 0.5\}$ in Table \ref{tab:threshold}.
+We seek to determine if exploiting higher thresholds for increased compression is a viable strategy.
+Naturally, we observe a reduction in performance as increasingly dissimilar patches are merged.
+For Waterbirds and MetaShift, the WGA degrades more significantly than the average, especially on the former.
+Interestingly, average accuracy remains relatively unchanged while WGA improves significantly on CelebA irrespective of similarity threshold.
+We posit that at higher thresholds, the \emph{inter}-image approach begins to merge core features that represent the foreground object, resulting in the reduced performance of Waterbirds and MetaShift during inference.

-In Table \ref{tab:random_inter}, we study the effects of randomly merging the tokens.
+\paragraph{Random Merging of Tokens.} In Table \ref{tab:random_inter}, we study the effects of randomly merging tokens to contrast the Bag-of-Visual-Words criterion for the \emph{inter}-image approach.
 We initialize the pairwise cosine distance by sampling from a uniform distribution of $[0, 2]$.
 First, we find the token length (including [CLS]) to differ noticeably from Table \ref{tab:length}.
 For $\gT_{inter}^{100}$, sequences are further reduced across the datasets.
 Conversely, $\gT_{inter}^{1000}$ and $\gT_{inter}^{10000}$ display little compression.
 Second, performance is shown to change from Table \ref{tab:performance}.
 We observe a significant degradation in average and worst-group accuracies with $\gT_{inter}^{100}$ on Waterbirds and MetaShift.
 For $\gT_{inter}^{1000}$ and $\gT_{inter}^{10000}$, performance does not shift much from $Base$ as barely any compression occurs.
-With random merging, the captions are shown to deviate completely from those of $Base$ in Figure \ref{fig:cap_inter}, thus further demonstrating that visual words are an effective criterion for grouping patches as shown in Figure \ref{fig:match_inter}.
+With random matching, the captions are shown to deviate completely from those of $Base$ in Figure \ref{fig:cap_inter}, thus further demonstrating that visual words are an effective criterion for grouping patches as shown in Figure \ref{fig:match_inter}.